propsandtransforms/splunk/Splunk-SysAdmin.md

 etc/deployment-apps/<app>/local/(outputs.conf, inputs.conf,etc)
 - app repository location

-Clients to Deployment Server Connection: Managment Port 8089
+Clients to Deployment Server Connection: **Managment Port 8089**

-Client to Indexer Data Connection: Receiving Port (9997)
+Client to Indexer Data Connection: **Receiving Port (9997)**

 #### What's in a Deployment App?

-- Deployment Server/Forwarder Management works by deploying one or more apps from the SPLUNK_HOME/etc/deployment-apps folder to the remote forwarders (clients)
+Deployment Server/Forwarder Management works by deploying one or more apps from the SPLUNK\_HOME/etc/deployment-apps folder to the remote forwarders (clients)
-  - They are deployed to the forwarder's SPLUNK_HOME/etc/apps folder by default
+- They are deployed to the forwarder's SPLUNK\_HOME/etc/apps folder by default

-- An app can have configuration files, scripts, and other resources
+An app can have configuration files, scripts, and other resources
 - Apps must follow the normal app structure and rules.
   Required files:
   - app.conf (in default or local)
   - local.meta (in metadata)

 #### What’s a Server Class?

-- A server class maps a group of clients to one or more deployment apps
+A *server class* maps a group of clients to one or more deployment apps

-- A set of clients can be grouped based on:
+A set of clients can be grouped based on:
+- Client name
+- Host name
+- IP address
-  - Client name, host name, IP address, or DNS name
+- DNS name
 - Machine types

 #### Enabling Forwarder Management

 Overview of how to set up Forwarder Management in your implementation:

-1. On the deployment server, add one or more apps in SPLUNK_HOME/etc/deployment-apps
+1. On the deployment server, add one or more apps in SPLUNK\_HOME/etc/deployment-apps
 2. In the Forwarder Management UI, create one or more server classes
-3. On forwarders, run splunk set deploy-poll <deployServer:port>
+3. On forwarders, run
+> splunk set deploy-poll <deployServer:port>

 #### Configuring Deployment Clients

-- Run this during forwarder installation or later splunk
+Run this during forwarder installation or later splunk
 > set deploy-poll deployServer:port

 Creates deploymentclient.conf in SPLUNK_HOME/etc/system/local

-- splunk restart
+> splunk restart

 deploymentclient.conf
 ```